ralksta/CWV/README.md

 # Grab Core Web Vitals

-Takes a CSV file with domains as input, grabs via CRUX API the Core Web Vitals and writes them to an output.csv
+- Getting fresh CWV data for a list of domains via csv
+  - LCP, FID and CLS 75 percentiles
+  - % of good experiences in % for LCP, FID and CLS
+  - Did the origin pass the Core Web Vitals assessment = all 3 metrics above CWV threshold

 ## Example
 python3 grab_cwv.py import.csv

 ## Output
 cwvchecks.csv file, seperated by ";"

-Content: Domain, Core Web Vitals passed, Date, LCP, FID, CLS
+## About
+Created this project to learn python